Halloween (franchise)

 Halloween is an American slasher media franchise that consists of thirteen films, as well as novels, comic books, a video game and other merchandise.
-The films primarily focus on Michael Myers, who was committed to a sanitarium as a child for the murder of his sister, Judith Myers.
-Fifteen years later, he escapes to stalk and kill the people of the fictional town of Haddonfield, Illinois.
+The films primarily focus on Michael Myers, who was committed to a sanitarium as a child for the murder of his sister, Judith Myers, in 1963.
+Fifteen years later, in 1978, he escapes to stalk and kill the people of the fictional town of Haddonfield, Illinois.
 Michael's killings occur on the holiday of Halloween, on which all of the films primarily take place.
+Throughout the series various protagonists try to stop Myers including Laurie Strode (primarily portrayed by Jamie Lee Curtis) and psychiatrist Dr. Samuel Loomis (primarily portrayed by Donald Pleasence).
 The original Halloween, released in 1978, was written by John Carpenter and Debra Hill—the film's director and producer respectively.
 The film, itself inspired by Alfred Hitchcock's Psycho and Bob Clark's Black Christmas, is known to have inspired a long line of slasher films.

 Twelve films have followed since the 1978 original was released.
-Michael Myers is the antagonist in all of the films with the exception of Halloween III: Season of the Witch, a story with no direct connection to any other film in the series.
-In 2007, writer-director Rob Zombie created a remake of the 1978 film.
-A sequel to the 2007 film was released two years later.
-A direct sequel to the original film, which ignores all previous sequels, was released in 2018.
-The sequel to the 2018 film, Halloween Kills was released in 2021 with the most recent sequel Halloween Ends, released on October 14, 2022.
+Michael Myers is the antagonist in all of the entries with the exception of Halloween III: Season of the Witch, a story with no direct connection to any other film in the series.
+Starting with Halloween II, most of the various sequels appeared between 1981 and 2002, including a 10th anniversary film in 1988 and a 20th anniversary sequel in 1998.
+In 2007, writer-director Rob Zombie created a remake of the 1978 film (and a sequel released two years later).
+The franchise would go dormant for nine years until a direct sequel to the original film, which ignores all previous sequels, was released in 2018.
+The sequel to the 2018 film, Halloween Kills, was released in 2021 with the most recent entry, Halloween Ends, released on October 14, 2022.

 The franchise is notable for its multiple timelines, continuities, remakes and reboots, which can make it confusing for new viewers.
 Forbes' Scott Mendelson called it the "Choose Your Own Adventure" of horror movie franchises.
-The films collectively grossed over $773 million at the box office worldwide.
+The films have collectively grossed over $884 million at the box office worldwide.
 The film series is ranked first at the United States box office—in adjusted 2018 dollars—when compared to other American horror film franchises.
 The original film received critical acclaim, while the 2018 film received mostly positive reviews.
 The other films have received either mixed or negative reviews from critics.
+A television series is in development.